 The Related Party Transaction Approval Policy provides that to simplify the administration of the approval process under the Related Party Transaction Approval Policy, the Audit Committee may, where it deems it to be appropriate, establish guidelines for certain types of these transactions.
 The approval requirement does not apply to the implementation and administration of intercompany arrangements under the Related Party Transaction Approval Policy, but covers any amendments, modifications, terminations or extensions involving amounts in excess of the Item 404 Threshold, as well as the handling and resolution of any disputes involving amounts in excess of the Item 404 Threshold.
-The Company's executive officers and directors who are also senior executives or directors of Altice Europe or Next Alt, as the case may be, may participate in the negotiation, execution, amendment, modification or termination of intercompany arrangements subject to the Related Party Transaction Approval Policy, as well as in any resolution of disputes under intercompany arrangements, on behalf of either or both of the Company and Altice Europe or Next Alt, as the case may be, under the direction of the Audit Committee when acting on behalf of the Company.
+The Company's executive officers and directors who are also senior executives or directors of Altice Europe or Next Alt, as the case may be, may participate in the negotiation, execution, amendment, modification or termination of intercompany arrangements subject to the Related Party Transaction Approval Policy, as well as in any resolution of disputes under intercompany arrangements, on behalf of the Company.